 Breastfeeding is much more than a way of feeding baby, it’s a unique bond between Mum and baby and provides many benefits for both you and them.
 Breastfeeding will not only impact your baby’s health once they are born but it can have positive effects on their future health as well.
 Research into early life shows that environmental factors, such as nutrition can have a huge impact on baby’s health right throughout their whole lives.
+Here is some advice on preparing to breastfeed before baby arrives.

 So how do you prepare for breastfeeding?
 Here are some tips…